metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 Fill in the license.key and license.pem fields according to the following guidelines:

 * License key - Can be any string of your choosing.
-We recommend using a random characters or a UUID.
+We recommend using random characters or a UUID.
 * License file - Must be a valid operator license.
 This can also be a secret under the `license.pem` key.

 You can customize the license server deployment further - all values.yaml configuration options can found [here](https://raw.githubusercontent.com/metalbear-co/charts/main/mirrord-license-server/values.yaml)